ENEE467/Getting_Started/source/Lab8.rst

 Writing the code
 ^^^^^^^^^^^^^^^^

-The source file for the ``draw_shape`` node is located at ``lab8/src/ur3e_move_interface.cpp`` within the workspace's source directory.
-This is where you will write your program for this exercise.
+The source file for this lab exercise is located at ``lab8/src/lab8.cpp`` within the workspace's source directory.
+This is where you will write the code for this exercise.

-Go through the code inside the ``UR3eMoveInterface::examplesMoveIt`` function to understand how the motions observed in the simulation are implemented.
+Go through the code inside the ``examples.cpp`` file within the same folder to understand how the motions observed in the simulation are implemented.
 You can also refer :doc:`this page </Lab8/Examples-Code-Desc>` for more detailed explanations of any section of the code as needed.